- Starbucks is planning on a company reorganization that will involve layoffs and role expansions.

 - Chestnut Praline Latte

-Aside from holiday beverages, Starbucks reported on Instagram this month that its top-selling beverages on college campuses are:
+Aside from holiday beverages, Starbucks reported on Instagram in August that its top-selling beverages on college campuses are:

 - White Mocha Frappuccino (with an espresso shot)